Carbon AI Chat

 For more information, see the documentation for React and web components.

 You can customize the Carbon theme of the Carbon AI Chat.
-Choose one of four Carbon themes by using the carbonTheme property:
+By default, it will inherit a Carbon theme from the host page.
+If the rest of your site does not use Carbon, you may choose one of four Carbon themes by using the PublicConfig.injectCarbonTheme property:

-For more information, see the documentation for PublicConfig.themeConfig.
+For more information, see @carbon/themes and the documentation for PublicConfig.

 The Carbon AI Chat displays an optional home screen featuring content presented to users during their initial interaction and accessible later in the conversation.
 Many use it to provide sample prompts for their assistant, but there is considerable freedom on this page to introduce your particular assistant.

-For more information, see the documentation for ChatInstance.updateHomeScreenConfig.
+For more information, see the documentation for PublicConfig.homescreen.

 The Carbon AI Chat launcher welcomes and engages customers so they know where to find help if they need it.
 You can also provide your own launcher.

-For more information, see the documentation for ChatInstance.updateLauncherConfig.
+For more information, see the documentation for PublicConfig.launcher.

 For more information, see the documentation for React and web components.